tardism/extensibella/docs/modules.md

 for running the language.
 Each module has its own proof file, which can also introduce new properties and proof-level definitions.
-All modules are treated the same, whether they conceptually represent a base (host) language or extension, as the distinction is not clear in Extensibella.
+All modules are treated the same, whether they conceptually represent a host language or extension, as the distinction is not clear in Extensibella.